 Keep Your Laptop Clean - Monitor Dust Levels

 Laptops are dust-magnets; there is no way to avoid that.
 The electric charge of the parts makes every laptop surface a magnet.
-This can quickly become a problem if you don't keep on top of it and can not only reduce your laptops performance, but also its lifespan.
+This can quickly become a problem if you don't keep on top of it and can not only reduce your laptops performance, but also make it not last as long.